gamingwithevets/blog/_posts/2022-05-20-buying-new-computer.md

 ## Conclusion
 Thanks to all the Vietnamese pirates, I can install anything without spending a single penny, or Vietnamese dong or whatever.
 In fact, I play Minecraft and use [TLauncher](https://tlauncher.org/en/) to play for free.
 Now, I'm not promoting TLauncher, so don't tell me "that's illegal" or something.
 In fact, Mojang knows but doesn't give a crap about TLauncher.

+I'm also planning on releasing a bundle that has these programs.
+When it's released, I hope it will be useful.
+But **use it only PERSONALLY** and **do NOT distribute** this bundle!